-The core of the project consists in developing new polyfunctional materials as well as nanocomposites to engineer smart new materials with enhanced properties (both physical and chemical).
+The core of the project consisted in developing new polyfunctional materials as well as nanocomposites to engineer smart new materials with enhanced properties (both physical and chemical).
 A key requirement is that the developed materials must be sustainable and compatible with the art materials to be preserved/restored.

 As shown schematically in figure below, NANORESTART objectives can be grouped within four categories that interact synergistically to fulfill the target of long-term preservation of modern and contemporary cultural heritage.
 The objectives are shortly discussed below.